USS Papago: Major towing and salvage operations

-The first half of 1968 was marked by four and a half months of almost continuous steaming in coastal and Caribbean waters involving the pioneering of nuclear submarine towing methods, followed in the fall by participation in communications experiments in the Virginia Capes area.
+The first half of 1968 was marked by four and a half months of almost continuous steaming in coastal and Caribbean waters, followed in the fall by participation in communications experiments in the Virginia Capes area.

+Papago in January 1968 was tasked with the towing of the incomplete nuclear submarine from Philadelphia to Mississippi.
+Off the coast of Florida the tow line parted.
+Papago collided with Pogy while attempting to reattach the tow line in heavy seas and suffered hull damage; the attempt had to be abandoned.
+Pogy would drift for three days until other vessels were able to restart the tow.

 Papago received the Award of Excellence in Engineering for fiscal year 1968.